vimalmenon/Learn-AZ-900/README.md

     - Elasticity
       - Ability to scale up and scale down based on changing demand
       - AutoScaling
+    - Reliability
+      - Ability to perform intended function without interruption and high <b>degree of accuracy<b>
+      - Accuracy and without interruption is the key
 - Describe Azure Architecture and Service (35% - 40%)
 - Describe Azure management and governance (30% - 35%)